stephhazlitt/ruhu-ebird-observations/R/ruhu-ebird-observations.md

 <img src="ruhu-ebird-observations_files/figure-markdown_github/nice-wc-plot-1.png" style="display: block; margin: auto;" />

 OK, I know.
-The silhouette is *not* a Rufus Hummingbird.
+The silhouette is *not* a Rufous Hummingbird.
 It is a *Topazza pella*—the Crimson Topaz—the only hummingbird image in the [phylopic library](http://phylopic.org/name/11887b47-ae28-4389-aaf8-16e204197b5b).
 At least it is a hummingbird?

-For more on Rufus Hummingbirds (*Selasphorus rufus*), you can read the [species account in the The Birds of North America series](https://birdsna.org/Species-Account/bna/species/rufhum/introduction).
+For more on Rufous Hummingbirds (*Selasphorus rufus*), you can read the [species account in the The Birds of North America series](https://birdsna.org/Species-Account/bna/species/rufhum/introduction).

 For keeping up with cool nature stuff in Victoria, British Columbia, you can follow the [Victoria Natural History Society twitter feed](https://twitter.com/VictoriaNHS).

-If you see 👀 a Rufus Hummingbird, you can add your observation to [eBird](https://ebird.org/).
+If you see 👀 a Rufous Hummingbird, you can add your observation to [eBird](https://ebird.org/).

 <br>